SmoteReverser/Intune-Deploy-Privileges/README.md

 Simply assign the script to your Macs; when they next check in (or if you kill the IntuneMdmAgent process), the script will run.

 If you want to customize the permissions timeout, just update the privilegssTimeout variable.
 It is set to 7200 seconds (two hours) by default.

+## Intune Script Settings
+- Run script as signed-in user: No
+- Hide script notification on devices: Yes
+- Script frequency: Not configured
+- Max number of times to retry if script fails: 3 times

 ## Possible New Features
 - Installomator: I'm considering changing the install logic to pull down Installomator, and then use that to install Privileges.
 That way, it's not downloading a static version of Privileges, but instead getting the latest version using Installomator's logic.